- Year 2020

 *) Per prescription, we will reimburse the costs of medicines for a maximum period of:

-- One month for medicines that are new for you.
+- 15 days or the smallest supply packaging for medicines that are new for you.

 - One course or one month for antibiotics or chemotherapy to combat acute disorders.